paiineli/paiineli/README.md

 <p>
   My name is Lucas!
 A Web Developer and Software Architect student from Brazil.

-  - ✨ I've been integrating systems since 2020.<br>📚 I'm currently studying Phyton and SQL.
+  - ✨ I've been integrating systems since 2020.<br>📚 I'm currently studying Phyton.
 </p>

 <!-- dropdown -->
 <details>
   <summary>👨‍💻 More about me</summary>

-  - 💬 I am 21 years old, currently living in Brazil.
-Systems Analyst with 4+ years in Oracle database management, healthcare systems, and software project management.
-Proven track record in leading software development and deploying integrated systems solutions.
-Looking to apply my technical and project management skills in a dynamic tech-driven company
+  - 💬 I am 22 years old, currently living in Brazil.
+Solid experience in Oracle databases, healthcare systems, web development and software implementation project management.
+Proven track record in leading system implementations for the healthcare sector.
 </details>
 <h2>💬 How to find me </h2>